Renniks/zabbix/README.md

 ```
 docker run –it –p 8080:80 renniks/zabbix:latest
 ```
-In this example, we simply map port 80 of the Docker container to the host's 8080 port.
+In this example, we map port 80 of the Docker container to the host's 8080 port.
 So Zabbix will be accessible via a web browser at your host IP address on port 8080.
  > http://127.0.0.1:8080